Empagliflozin: Mechanism of action

 Empagliflozin is an inhibitor of the sodium glucose co-transporter-2 (SGLT-2), which is found almost exclusively in the proximal tubules of nephronic components in the kidneys.
 SGLT-2 accounts for about 90 percent of glucose reabsorption into the blood.
 Blocking SGLT-2 reduces blood glucose by blocking glucose reabsorption in the kidney and thereby excreting glucose (i.e., blood sugar) via the urine.
+Of all the SGLT-2 Inhibitors currently available, empagliflozin has the highest degree of selectivity for SGLT-2 over SGLT-1, SGLT-4, SGLT-5 and SGLT-6.

 History

-It was developed by Boehringer Ingelheim and Eli Lilly and Company.
-It is also available as the combinations empagliflozin/linagliptin, empagliflozin/metformin, and empagliflozin/linagliptin/metformin.
+It was developed by Boehringer Ingelheim, patented in 2005, and is co-marketed by Eli Lilly and Company.

-For cardiovascular death, the FDA based its decision on a postmarketing study it required when it approved empagliflozin in 2014 as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.
+For cardiovascular death, the FDA based its decision on a postmarketing study it required when it approved empagliflozin in 2014, as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.
 Empagliflozin was studied in a postmarket clinical trial of more than 7,000 participants with type 2 diabetes and cardiovascular disease.
 In the trial, empagliflozin was shown to reduce the risk of cardiovascular death compared to a placebo when added to standard of care therapies for diabetes and atherosclerotic cardiovascular disease.

 For heart failure, the safety and effectiveness of empagliflozin were evaluated by the FDA as an adjunct to standard of care therapy in a randomized, double-blind, international trial comparing 2,997 participants who received empagliflozin, 10 mg, once daily to 2,991 participants who received the placebo.
 The main efficacy measurement was the time to death from cardiovascular causes or need to be hospitalized for heart failure.
 Of the individuals who received empagliflozin for an average of about two years, 14% died from cardiovascular causes or were hospitalized for heart failure, compared to 17% of the participants who received the placebo.
 This benefit was mostly attributable to fewer participants being hospitalized for heart failure.

-The FDA granted the application for empagliflozin priority review and granted the approval of Jardiance to Boehringer Ingelheim.
+The FDA granted the application for empagliflozin priority review, and approved the additional indication of heart failure in 2022.

 Legal status

 As of May 2013, Boehringer and Lilly had submitted applications for marketing approval to the European Medicines Agency (EMA) and the US Food and Drug Administration (FDA).
-The drug was approved in the European Union in May 2014, and was approved in the United States in August 2014.
+Empagliflozin was approved in the European Union in May 2014, and was approved in the United States in August 2014.
 The FDA required four postmarketing studies: a cardiovascular outcomes trial, two studies in children, and a toxicity study in animals related to the pediatric trials.

+After the patent expired in 2025, about 37 companies began producing generic empagliflozin in India.

 Research

-A single study shows that half a tablet of empagliflozin 25mg has similar glycemic efficacy as a full tablet.
+A meta-analysis of short-term randomized controlled trials has shown similar efficacy on glycemic control between empagliflozin 10mg and 25mg in people with type 2 diabetes.
+While there may be a higher reduction in HbA1c with higher doses, this difference is more clinically significant when the patients' baseline HbA1c is ≥ 8.5%.